blockspacer/fuchsia-cobalt/README.md

 preserving algorithms.
 This code is linked into both the Encoder, which uses it to encode Observations, and the ReportMaster, which uses it to decode Observations.

+### src/registry
+This directory contains the implementation of Cobalt's config registration system.
+A client that wants to use Cobalt starts by registering configurations of their *Metrics*, *Encodings* and *Reports*.

 ### tools
 This directory contains build, test and deployment tooling.